mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 **Assignees**

-Documentation does not have to be written by the Technical Product Writer/s.
+Documentation does not have to be written by the Technical Writer/s.
 You can raise an issue, complete the requirement, and submit a Pull Request.
-For less urgent work, if no reply has been received within 48 hours, please ping @justinegeffen or @amyblais in GitHub.
+For less urgent work, if no reply has been received within 48 hours, please ping @justinegeffen, @cwarnermm, or @amyblais in GitHub.

 **Community Involvement**